ummels/scala-prioritymap/README.md

-Immutable prioirty maps for Scala
+Immutable priority maps for Scala
 =================================

 Priority maps are similar to sorted maps, but while for sorted maps `iterator` returns an iterator that